 The International Gender Champions network is expanding again!

-The International Gender Champions - Nairobi hub will be officially launched on Thursday 8 March 2018 in Nairobi on the occasion of International Women's Day.
-The leaders of the initiative welcome all fellow leaders in Nairobi to join this important initiative (contact: [email protected]).
+The International Gender Champions - Nairobi hub will be officially launched on Wednesday 7 March 2018 in Nairobi ahead of International Women's Day.
+The leaders of the initiative welcome all fellow leaders in Nairobi to join this important initiative (contact: email@example.com).

 M. Erik Solheim, Executive Director of UN Environment, Ms. Sahle-Work Zewde, Director-General of the United Nations Office at Nairobi and Ms. Tarja Fernandez, Ambassador of the Republic of Finland in Nairobi, had announced the soft launch and formation of a new International Gender Champions hub in Nairobi at the Network of Women Ministers and Leaders for the Environment breakfast meeting before the opening of the UN Environment Assembly on 5 December 2017.